codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 ### Recap

-You've now configured Codat and run the bill pay demo app.
+You set up the QuickBooks Online Sandbox integration and configured Codat to run the bill pay demo app.
+You also ran the demo app locally.

 <hr />

 ### Read next

+Explore the app's functionality in more depth:

 - [How the demo app works](/accounting-api/guides/bill-pay/how-the-demo-app-works)